iliabylich/iliabylich.github.io/_posts/2020-11-23-lib-ruby-parser.markdown

     Int { value: "42", expression_l: 0..2 }
 ```

 `lib-ruby-parser` constructs these `"42"` strings twice by copying a part of the input.
-Of course, for this particular case it's possible to store only ranges like `start...end`, but there are exceptions where values of tokens and AST nodes are not equal to input substrings (like escape sequences, `"\n"` or `"\u1234"`).
+Of course, for this particular case it's possible to store only ranges like `start...end`, but there are exceptions where values of tokens and AST nodes are not equal to input sub-strings (like escape sequences, `"\n"` or `"\u1234"`).

 Even this way it's possible to introduce the following type system: